 D2X 1.13c mod featured with more challenge, less grind and higher resolution.

-D2SE Mod-manager utility that enables TSW banner in mod lists.
+D2SE Mod-manager utility that enables TSW banner in mod list.

-Quick switch of game version by overwriting old files.
+Quick game version switch by overwriting old files.

 No files were found matching the criteria specified.
 We suggest you try the file list with no filter applied, to browse all available.
 Add file and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.